ValentineLgd/Sustainable/README.md

 *I especially tested twice the following features to be sure they work properly :*

-_Responsive versions of the website :_
+* _Responsive versions of the website :_
 Phone: Moto G4, Galaxy S5, Pixel 2, Pixel 2 XL, Iphone 5/SE, Iphone 6/7/8, Iphone 6/7/8 Plus, Iphone X

     Tablet: Ipad, Ipad Pro, Surface Duo

+* _Browsers_ :
     Website tested throught Microsoft Edge and Chrome browsers

+* _Links_:
     Logo text in navigation bar to be sure it brings the customer back to Sustainable website (i.e. about.html) About, Sustainable brands, Register, Log In, Manage catalogue (Add a brand & Edit your references) in navigation bar to make sure links work properly and brings to the correct sections of the page Social Media icons in Footer to be sure they were correct links and open in another page Buttons in all pages to ensure they were displaying the correct pages

+* _CRUD functionalities_:
-Add/edit/delete functionalities & ask a few friends to test the functionalities on their side to ensure its works & immediatly displayed inside the catalogue.
+    Add/read/edit/delete functionalities & ask a few friends to test the functionalities on their side to ensure its works & immediatly displayed inside the catalogue.

 ## **Design**